 1: Your pool should be filled and the Filter Running.

-2: You need to have a fresh mineral canister and chlorine pack inserted into the chamber.
+2: You must have a fresh mineral canister and chlorine pack inserted into the chamber.

 3: Establish a chlorine level by running your filter for 48 hours with the dial set to #5 on the Frog System dial.

-6: Retest the water 24 hours later (goal is .05,).
-If needed, readjust the dial again until you reach that .05 – it may take a few tries to get it right.
+6: Retest the water 24 hours later (goal is .05).
+If needed, readjust the dial again until you reach .05 – it may take a few tries to get it right.

-7: Once you have found the best number on the dial, mark it so that when you change out the chlorine pack or restart the system in the spring, you will always know right where it should be set to.
+7: Once you have found the best number on the dial, mark it so that when you change out the chlorine pack or restart the system in the spring, you will always know where it should be set.

 Chlorine levels with this system should be kept at .05 ppm (parts per million).
-You can test the chlorine levels using test strips or by bringing a sample of your water to your local pool store.
+You can test the chlorine levels using test strips or by bringing your water sample to your local pool store.
 Using a system or method (such as tablet floater, liquid, etc.) that does not have minerals, your pool would have to be at 1-3 ppm for proper water sanitation.

-Weekly testing of your water should be done to maintain a proper pH and alkalinity, which are important to the balance of your pool water.
+Weekly water testing should be done to maintain a proper pH and alkalinity, which are essential to the balance of your pool water.
 No sanitizing system works properly when these are not balanced.
-In addition: if you have large pool parties or experience excessive sun or rain, you may want to consider adding some additional chlorine to the pool once a week, which is commonly referred to as shocking the pool.
+In addition, if you have large pool parties or experience excessive sun or rain, you may want to add some additional chlorine to the pool once a week, commonly referred to as shocking the pool.
 This will help take care of extra containment in the water due to these additional conditions.

 Using the Frog System or one like it means using little to no chlorine, fewer odors, the increased life span of pool parts, and less fading of liners and swimsuits.
-When used properly, you will have crystal clear water with less work and more time to enjoy your pool!
+When used correctly, you will have crystal-clear water with less work and more time to enjoy your pool!